naveen-malla/100DaysOfMLCode/README.md

 **DAY 195**:
 Read Medium article on Google A2A agent protocol and about a python library called Python A2A.
 Very interesting read.

+**DAY 196**:
+Read Medium article on using Gpt4o for different image generation use cases.